maximilianallan/cv_utils/readme.md

 About
 -----

-A selection of useful utilities for general computer vision tasks written in Python.
+A package of useful utilities for general computer vision tasks written in Python.

 Dependencies
 ------------